 Net Zero – how tax incentives can help your business reach its goals

-Net Zero tax incentives can be useful tools for businesses looking to work toward a more sustainable future.
-Becoming Net Zero is not just beneficial for the environment, it can also make good business sense.
-Businesses who can demonstrate their commitment to the environment are more likely to appeal to consumers and other businesses.
+Net zero tax incentives can be useful tools for businesses looking to work towards a more sustainable future.
+A net zero strategy is not just beneficial for the environment; it can also make good business sense.
+Businesses that can demonstrate their commitment to the environment are more likely to appeal to consumers and other businesses.

-A YouGov survey in 2021 revealed that many consumers worldwide are happy to pay more for brands who address environmental issues.
-For example, it found that the majority of grocery shoppers in in the UK are willing to pay for more expensive products that are better for the environment.
+A 2021 YouGov survey revealed that many consumers worldwide are happy to pay more for brands that address environmental issues.
+For example, it found that the majority of grocery shoppers in the UK are willing to pay for more expensive products that are better for the environment.

 When it comes to working with other businesses, environmental accreditation is now often a prerequisite.
 Since 2021 businesses wishing to procure a government contract over £5 million are required to have a clear and credible carbon reduction plan, which will enable them to achieve Net Zero by 2050.